djjudas21/puppet-freeradius/README.md

 ## Limitations

 This module is targeted at FreeRADIUS 2.x running on CentOS 6.
 It has not been tested on other distributions, but might work.
+Likely sticking points with other distros are the names of packages, services and file paths.

-It has not been tested on FreeRADIUS 3.x and almost certainly won't work without modification.
+This module has not been tested on FreeRADIUS 3.x and almost certainly won't work without modification.
+FreeRADIUS 3.x support in this module will come onto the roadmap at the same time that my employer decides to start looking FreeRADIUS 3.x.

-It was written with Puppet 3.6 but should be quite agnostic to new versions of Puppet.
+This module was written for use with Puppet 3.6 and 3.7, but should be quite agnostic to new versions of Puppet.

 ## Development